 By all accounts, deaf students need to make yearly progress with reading skills and deserve a better and improved experience in learning English literacy.
-While the science of reading emphasizes the teaching of phonetic skills for all students, the question for deaf education is how?
+While conventional reading instruction practices include teaching phonetic skills for all students, the question for deaf education is how to incorporate this?
 Deaf students do not hear English words or think in words, and that becomes problematic for the development of word decoding skills.
 The good news is that the GI Literacy Curriculum has an answer to this dilemma.

 One component of ASL Gloss™ known as the ASL-phabet can be accessed by deaf students to enhance their reading experience.
 This can now be done on paper, and this allows deaf students to demonstrate sign language phonetic skills that are teachable and measurable.
 The practicality of the ASL-phabet includes deaf students’ ability to use a bilingual dictionary with the paired listing of written signs and their English equivalents, thus helping deaf students understand the meaning of English words through translation.